 Businesses typically view Workers’ Compensation as insurance.
 But Workers’ Compensation is really a benefit.
 Companies are providing coverage to their employees through wages, medical costs, permanent or partial disability, and death benefits arising from a valid compensable injury while on the job.

 Develop programs within your business organization to complement your Workers’ Compensation policy before an accident occurs, thus taking away unforeseen burdens on your business and employees.

 So, what are some of the finer details?
 Start by contacting your insurance provider immediately.

-Business owners review vendor and product options, the same should be for Workers’ Compensation.
-Review multiple coverage options, find out what the carrier has in place to assist your businesses safety and training needs.
+Business owners review vendor and product options for every part of their business.
+That should be the case for Workers’ Compensation.
+Review multiple coverage options and determine what the carrier has in place to assist your business’s safety and training needs..

 Developing a comprehensive Workers’ Compensation plan involves viewing your organization from the top down.
 Some questions that you’ll likely need to answer are:

 - Are there any dependent claims?